martimy/clab_srl_dcn/telemetry/ecmp_config.md

 # ECMP Configuration

 The routers' startup configuration provided in the lab does not enable ECMP (Equal-cost multi-path routing) on BGP routes.
 This document shows how to use gNMIc to enable ECMP on the routers using YANG models.
+For more details, consult the [gNMIc Command reference](https://gnmic.openconfig.net/cmd/capabilities/).

 First, to verify the status of ECMP on a router, login to the router and use a show command to display the routing table: